-Ben Lackner is a freshman from Buffalo, New York who plans to study public policy with a minor in history.
+Ben Lackner is a junior from Buffalo, New York who plans to study public policy with a minor in history.
 He developed a love for politics while listening to his dad argue about current events with his in-laws every thanksgiving.
 When he is not studying or writing for the VPR, he enjoys torturing himself by watching Buffalo sports and reading.
-Additionally, he plays defense for Vanderbilt's club hockey team and plans to be involved in Greek Life.
+Additionally, he plays defense for Vanderbilt's club hockey team and is involved in Greek Life.

 Abigail Fournier contributed to this article

 Each year, Juniors at Vanderbilt have the choice to study abroad in over 100 cities throughout dozens of countries.
 One of the most popular destinations is the Spanish city of Barcelona, known for its historic architecture, delicious food, and celebrated museums.
 Recently, however, Barcelona has been gaining international attention for a completely different reason.
 Last month, Catalonia, a region in Northeast Spain that includes Barcelona, overwhelmingly voted for independence from Spain with 90% of voters supporting a binding referendum on secession.
 This massive margin of victory was despite the best efforts of the Spanish national government, which seized ballot papers and cell phones, shut down certain websites, and arrested key Catalonian officials to disrupt the vote.
 Spanish riot police also used batons and rubber bullets on citizens attempting to vote, leaving over 1,000 injured